Sunday, March 30, 2014

 Myth II

-The John Hanson Memorial Association and other "Hansonites" purport specious claims that go far beyond heralding John Hanson as the nation's first President.
-Claim's that "the American Revolution had two primary leaders: George Washington in the military sphere, and John Hanson in politics" is clearly bunk because Hanson assumed the office after the fall of General Cornwallis at Yorktown while Commander-in-Chief George Washington served under five War Presidents before John Hanson.
+The John Hanson Memorial Association (JHMA) and other "Hansonites" make exaggerated claims that elevate John Hanson far beyond being the first president under the Articles of Confederation.
+One of their most ambitious assertions is that “the American Revolution had two primary leaders: George Washington in the military sphere, and John Hanson in politics.”
+This claim is demonstrably false.
+Hanson assumed office only after General Cornwallis's defeat at Yorktown, and George Washington had already served under five prior “war presidents” before Hanson’s tenure.

 Commander-in-Chief George Washington